veritrans/Veritrans-ios-sdk/MidtransCoreKit/code_usage.md

 # Overview
-We provide an API only implementation for all payment types, This allows users to Bring your own UI to the mobile App.
+We provide an API-only implementation for all payment types, This allows users to bring your own UI to the mobile App.

 # Prerequsites

-1. Please familiarize yourself with our documentation
-2. Create a merchant account in MAP
+1. Create a merchant account in MAP
-3. Setup your merchant accounts settings, in particular Notification URL.
+2. Setup your merchant accounts settings, in particular Notification URL.

 # Supported Payments
 1. Credit Card